mindy-in-the-cloud/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Obstacles

-Obstacles included difficulty trying to use Cloudshell - it would not load in my browser despite being double-checking that I was in Northern Virginia (a supported region) and using a recent version of Firefox (AWS documentation states the latest 3 versions should be supported.)
+Obstacles included difficulty trying to use AWS CloudShell - it would not load in my browser despite double-checking that I was in Northern Virginia (a supported region) and using a recent version of Firefox (AWS documentation states the latest 3 versions should be supported.)

 I ended up installing the AWS CLI locally instead, and after running aws configure, was able to get a successful response to aws sts get-caller-identity.